uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 *"species"* and *"varieties"*, which should give many matches in the book.
 Starting from line 13670, there should be exactly 3 matches; 13671, 13673 and
 13675, corresponding the matches from the 6 example lines shown earlier.

+If it is difficult to find these or other occurences specifically, you may want to create a file that only has this piece of text, or your own version of a piece of text, such that you can test it in isolation.
+Remember to include `*** START` and `*** END` in these files, or the program will not start reading!

 ### Question 3